selforganising/foundersandcoders/faq.md

 This course is for you if you have little or no experience of programming and you want to learn to build web applications.

 **What will I learn?**
 The [current course web pages](intro) give an idea of the structure of the course.
-Coursera's [Startup Engineering course](https://www.coursera.org/course/startup) is also a reasonable reflection of the material we will be covering in future courses.
+Coursera's [Startup Engineering course](https://www.coursera.org/course/startup) is also a reasonable reflection of the kind of material we will be covering in future courses.

 **How much does it cost?**
 There are currently no fees.